Market

 Summary

 Discover how Bangkok rental prices shift throughout the year and learn the best time to sign your lease to save money.
-(128 chars)
+Bangkok rental prices are not chaoti

 Bangkok rental prices are not chaotic.
 They follow a fairly consistent seasonal cycle, shaped by school calendars, corporate relocation windows, and the city's tourism peaks.
 Understanding that cycle puts you in a much stronger position when you sit down to negotiate.